johannkm/chrome-ext-notes/INSTRUCTIONS.md

     <script type="text/javascript" src="popup.js"></script> <!--link to javascript-->
 </head>
 ```
-When you click the extension's button in Chrome, you should get a notification saying 'Your javascript loaded'.
+Right click on our chrome extension's icon, click "Inspect popup", and you should see our message "javascript loaded" under the "Console" tab.
+This means your JavaScript is working properly.

 ##### Why?
 JavaScript will let us add more functionality to the extension.
 Google does not allow inline JavaScript inside the html popup, so we need to create a new file.